-The period of adult stakeholder data collection began early in 2013 prior to Phase 2 in August 2013 and Phase 3 in May, 2014.
-In Phase 2 Gordon's Advanced Measure of Music Audiation (AMMA, 1989) and Gordon's Iowa Test of Music Literacy Level 5 (ITML, 1991) both objective in providing standardised norms and ranked percentiles, were administered to allprimary school applicants.
-In Phase 3 Gordon's ITML Level 6 was administered post-entry to the Year 7 selected cohort during Term 2, 2014.
+The period of adult stakeholder data collection began early in 2013 prior to Phase 2 (August 2013) and 3 (May, 2014).
+In Phase 2 Gordon's Advanced Measure of Music Audiation (Gordon, 1989) and Gordon's Iowa Test of Music Literacy Level 5 (ITML, 1970, revised 1991) both objective in providing standardised norms and rank percentiles, were administered to all primary school applicants (N=70).
+In Phase 3 Gordon's ITML Level 6 was administered post-entry to the Year 7 cohort (N=25) during Term 2, 2014.

 Rowley (2012) has noted that the number of selective high schools is continuing to rise in both Australia and abroad.
 Intense competition for student numbers between secondary government and independent schools accounts in part for the rationale behind a change in direction and curriculum at the Sydney Conservatorium High School.
-In 2012 an inaugural Junior Vocal Stream (JVS) opened the gate for the entry of vocally gifted primary school graduates.
-The Con High Principal Dr. Robert Curry (2012) reports the use of a multivariate entry process as recommended by the New South Wales Department of Education Strategy (DET, 2004) comprising workshops together with individual auditions and academic assessment through the NSW Selective Schools Test or a Wechsler Intelligence Scale for children, 4th edition 2004 (WISC-IV).
+In 2012 an inaugural Junior Vocal Stream opened the gate for the entry of vocally gifted primary school graduates.
+A multivariate entry process as recommended by the New South Wales Department of Education Strategy (DET, 2004) is comprised of "workshops involving diagnostic testing together with individual instrumental auditions (where applicable) and academic assessment through the NSW Selective Schools Test or a Wechsler Intelligence Scale for children, 4th edition 2004" (Curry, 2012, p.
+11).